 Kale, including black kale most commonly known by its Italian name of ‘cavolo nero’, is now top-notch.
 Both varieties boast the nutritional benefits of a superfood, being rich sources of vitamins A, C, K and B6.
 With the exception of vitamin K, however, boiling kale does diminish the benefits.
 Although perfectly edible raw, kale’s intense flavour is mellowed by sautéing or braising.
 Whilst both are extremely versatile, kale makes a nice addition to any pasta dish and cavolo nero is always good in minestrone.
 Other vegetables fresh in for July are swiss, candy and rainbow chards.
 Their soft leaves have a taste reminiscent of spinach but slightly sweeter and can be enjoyed raw in a salad.
 Stalks are best cooked to soften them up, but only briefly to maintain the nutritional benefits.

 July is simply a fruit fest.
-The UK berry season was already in motion in June with juicy strawberries, blackberries and blueberries on offer, but you have to wait for July to get your hands on beautiful Scottish raspberries.
-Scottish raspberries are bigger, juicier and take longer to grow, leaving them with an unbeatable flavour.
-Bilberries, the wild European berries of the heather family, are now in stock and, despite their acidic taste when raw, make a perfect base for jam and desserts.
-We are also now starting to see the best of the English Cherries, which are becoming juicier and more flavoursome by the day.
+The UK berry season was already in motion in June with juicy strawberries, blackberries and blueberries on offer, but you have to wait for July to get your hands on beautiful raspberries.
+The raspberries in July are bigger and juicier, leaving them with an unbeatable flavour.
+Bilberries, the wild European berries of the heather family, will be coming into stock and, despite their acidic taste when raw, make a perfect base for jam and desserts.
+We will also start to see the best of the English Cherries, which are becoming juicier and more flavoursome by the day.

 Melons are delicious at this time of the year, in particular the Provence de Charentais and the Piel de Sapo varieties.
 The latter is similar to Honeydew but its stripey green skin gives it the nickname of the ‘Frog Skin melon’.
 When ripe it has a 14% sugar content, making it the sweetest melon out there.
 The perfect time to eat them is when the skin starts to turn yellow – and believe me, it’s worth the wait.
 Also, keep an eye out for heavier melons as they’ll be full of sweet juice.